chrisalvino/handhistoryconverter/README.md

 Follow these instructions to get the code and start debugging it.

 1. Make sure you have a suitable installation of **git** for your operating system.
+There's great **git** instructions here: `https://git-scm.com/`
 2. Make sure you have **python** installed on your system.
+I used Python 2.7.10
-3. Optionally, install **PyCharm** for a great Python integrated development environment
+3. Optionally, install **PyCharm** for a great Python integrated development environment: `https://www.jetbrains.com/pycharm/`
 4. Clone the repository with the command `git clone git@github.com:chrisalvino/handhistoryconverter.git`
 5. You can run the program by executing `converter.py 3pl.HITSZ_CS_14.Hyperborean_iro.SmooCT.0.0.log AiParserOutput.txt 8 16`.